-Welcome to Jarvis Christian College and the Social Work Program.
-In June 2019, the academic program was granted accreditation by the Council of Social Work Education.
-The Social Work core course requirements at the junior and senior levels lead to the Bachelor of Science degree in Social Work (BSW).
+Welcome to Jarvis Christian University (JCU) and the Social Work Program.
+In June 2019, the academic program was accredited by the Council of Social Work Education (CSWE).
+The Social Work core course requirements at the junior and senior levels lead to the Bachelor of Social Work (BSW) degree.

-Generalist practice serves client systems utilizing an ecological systems approach focusing on persons, families, groups, organizations and communities.
-It is not confined by a narrow cadre of theories; rather it is versatile enough to allow problems and situations, as well as strengths, capacities, and resources, to determine the practice approach.
-Generalist practice employs a problem-solving framework and a broad knowledge, value, and skill base which demands ethical practice and on-going self-assessment.
-Briefly, generalist social work practice:
+Generalist social work practice serves client systems utilizing an ecological approach focusing on persons, families, groups, organizations, and communities.
+A narrow cadre of theories does not confine it; instead, it is versatile enough to allow problems and situations, as well as strengths, capacities, and resources, to determine the practice approach.
+Generalist social work practice employs a problem-solving framework and broad knowledge, value, and skill base, which demands ethical practice and ongoing self-assessment.
+Generalist social work practice is:

-The curriculum is comprised of a liberal arts base, combined with courses addressing the knowledge, skills and values of the profession.
+The curriculum comprises a liberal arts base and courses addressing the profession's knowledge, skills, and values.
 Preparation for a career as a generalist practitioner in Social Work is augmented by a supervised field practicum of 450 clock hours.